The Right Reverend Paul Moore, Jr., 1919-2003

 As diocesan bishop from 1972 to 1989 and into his retirement, Moore continued his activism within the Church and in the political arena.
 He also found time to restart construction on the Cathedral Church of St. John the Divine, which ceased in 1941 when the diocese perceived other more pressing priorities.
 With Cathedral Dean James P. Morton, Moore’s vision for the Cathedral gave it new life, and its liturgy came to integrate the cultural life of the city, including music, dance and art, and to serve as a spiritual center for the progressive social movements of concern to the citizens of New York.
 He was passionately dedicated to the vibrant life of cities, and was particularly influential in bringing a new civic attention to the plight of New York City during the worst of the urban crises of the 1970s.

 Moore believed that the Gospel stood for the inclusiveness of all its followers.
-His life was spent fighting for progressive causes including the ordination of women and homosexuals into the Episcopal ministry, federal assistance to the homeless, and the establishment of AIDs ministries.
-As an early advocate of women's ordination, he was the first Episcopal bishop to ordain an openly gay person, a woman, an Episcopal priest in 1977.
+His life was spent fighting for progressive causes including the ordination of women and homosexuals into the Episcopal ministry, federal assistance to the homeless, and the establishment of AIDS ministries.
+As an early advocate of women's ordination, he was the first Episcopal bishop to ordain an openly gay woman, Ellen Barrett, to the Episcopal priesthood in 1977.
 Moore’s book Take a Bishop Like Me (1979) chronicles this event and the struggle for gay rights in the church.
 At the time of his death, he was active in the Timor Project to protect human rights in East Timor and had spoken out against the war in Iraq.

 His activism and influence earned Bishop Moore popular tenure to the title of ‘The Bishop of New York,’ which stayed with him throughout his retirement as a tribute to a leader who could make his easy presence felt in the nation’s center of wealth and power much in the tradition of his predecessors, William Manning and Horace Donegan.
 Even in his last years, he continued to speak on behalf of the oppressed in the most forgotten places of the globe.
 His autobiography Presences: A Bishop’s Life in the City was published in 1997.